cercata/pysim2bhap/README.md

 - When acceleration changes to quickly , the upper of the vest vibrates
 - If the suspension moves too fast, the lower part of the best vibrates, only the part close to the wheel(s) moving.

+# Project Cars 2 and Automobilista 2

+Set Shared Memmory to Project Cars 2 in Options->System

+Actually it supports 4 patterns in the Vest:

+- When the RPM exceed threshold, my chest starts vibrating gradually
+- Vibration when you change gear
+- When acceleration changes to quickly , the upper of the vest vibrates
+- If the suspension moves too fast, the lower part of the best vibrates, only the part close to the wheel(s) moving.